 Parks & Zoos of Greater Boston

-Today, the zoo contains more than 220 species of animals.
 Stone Zoo, formerly known as the Middlesex Fells Zoo, is located on a 26-acre site near the Spot Pond reservoir in Stoneham.
-It was founded in 1905 by Charles Price, who served as Superintendent of the MDC’s Middlesex Fells Reservation.
+It was founded in 1905 by Charles Price, who served as Superintendent of the MDC's Middlesex Fells Reservation.
 At its inception, the zoo contained a small collection of local animals, which grew to include more exotic species.
-The zoo was renamed in 1969 in honor of Walter D. Stone, a former Zoo Director.
-In 1991, the Commonwealth Zoological Corporation (CZC) was created to maintain care, custody, and control of both the Stone Zoo and Franklin Park Zoo.
-The CZC changed its name to Zoo New England in 1997.
+It was renamed in 1969 in honor of Walter D. Stone, a former Zoo Director.
+In 1991, the Commonwealth Zoological Corporation (CZC), later renamed to Zoo New England in 1997, was established to oversee both the Stone Zoo and Franklin Park Zoo.

 General Plan of Franklin Park